openhab/openhab-addons/addons/io/org.openhab.io.hueemulation/README.md

 Because Amazon Echo and Google Home control openHAB locally this way, it is a fast and reliable way to voice control your installation.
 See the Troubleshoot section down below though.

+## Installation

+This Binding is located under the MISC tab.

 ## Discovery:

 As soon as the binding is enabled, it will announce the presence of an (emulated) HUE bridge of the second generation (square bridge).